 Our staff specialise in areas including:

-Our BSc Management and Marketing is based at our Colchester Campus, home to the UK’s first zero carbon business school building.
+Our BSc Management and Marketing is based at our Colchester Campus.

-Our Colchester building is situated on the University’s Knowledge Gateway, featuring the Parkside Office Village.
+Our business school is located on the University’s Knowledge Gateway, featuring the Parkside Office Village.
 Here, student entrepreneurs can access start-up space amongst a group of innovative SMEs, who can also provide valuable opportunities for business networking, placements and internships.

 The Students’ Union Creative Suite, based in the Silberrad Student Centre, is home to a collection of Apple Macs installed with the latest editing software, such as Adobe InDesign and Photoshop.
 The suite has a similar feel to the offices of modern marketing agencies and provides you with free-to-use technology that can greatly enhance your studies.

 Today’s graduate job market is competitive, with employers looking for candidates who understand how business works.
 An Essex education prepares you for the world of work.

 The Essex Business School Placements Team are winners of the National Undergraduate Employability Awards 2018: Best University Placement Service (Under 100 Placements).